dyakonoff/cuba-validation/README.md

 [Documentation](https://doc.cuba-platform.com/manual-6.9/bean_validation.html) says that this mechanism allows users to set limitations on entity fields, getters and classes.
 Most of the annotations are available from [`javax.validation.constraints` namespace](https://javaee.github.io/javaee-spec/javadocs/javax/validation/constraints/package-summary.html), although couple of them come from `javax.persistence`, `javax.validation` and `org.hibernate.validator.constraints`.

-Also, it's not hard to create your own custom annotations to validate fields and entities, which we'll se in the [later sections](#bean-validation-with-custom-annotations).
+Also, it's not hard to create your own custom annotations to validate fields and entities, which we'll see in the [later sections](#bean-validation-with-custom-annotations).

 [Top](#content)